The5thTear/TOTK-ModForge/Guides/ModelSwapping/model-swapping.md

 > Translucency is the term for something that is semi-transparent.

-The Icon in Toolbox looks like this:
+The Icon in *`Toolbox`* looks like this:
 ![TranslucentIcon](./Assets/Screenshot_155.png)

 ### Transparency Support:
 The third and final *`Material`* category is one that *supports* transparent "Masking".
-This means that some parts of the texture can be transparent, and some can be opaque.
-This can be used on clothing, and more..
+This means that some parts of the texture *can* be transparent, and some can be opaque.
+This can be used on clothing, and **more..**

-The Icon in Toolbox looks like this:
+The Icon in *`Toolbox`* looks like this:
 ![TransparentIcon](./Assets/Screenshot_156.png)

 ## Material Oddities:
 Some materials behave much differently than others do.
-For example, a simple material for displaying one color, VS the Zonai String material that Mineru uses are very different and function in different ways.
+For example, a simple material for displaying one color, VS the {#00ff73}Zonai String{#00ff73} material that Mineru uses are very different and function in different ways.

 ## Fuck around: Find out.
 This is my favorite thing to say whenever somebody asks a modding question.
 If you don't know the answer to something, then test your theories until you figure it out!